uga-ssrl/SSRLCV-Util/README.md

 ---

-## ***DEPRICATED*** `disparity.py` -- shows a disparity map from dense matches
+## ***DEPRECATED*** `disparity.py` -- shows a disparity map from dense matches

-Used in disparity testing, this script is now depricated.
+Used in disparity testing, this script is now deprecated.
 It could still be used to generate example disparities.

 ---

 ## `feature_vector_plot.py` -- draws feature vectors over an image segment

 This program draws arrows that represent vectors over each pixel in the input image.
 The input image should be small and ideally square.
 An input image of 25 by 25 pixels is the largest size that should realistically be used.
-This should be used to view example HOGS or SIFT discriptors.
+This should be used to view example HOGS or SIFT descriptors.

 ### USAGE